 Philip introduced Nathaniel to Jesus, so they make an association

 assumption.
-I think this is utterly unscholarly,
+I think the scholarship here is totally lacking,

 and there is zero evidence they are the same person.